haloreach252/dev-task-manager/notes/design_doc.md

-# **🔹 Miniverse Dev Task Manager - Style & Theme Guide**
+# **🔹 Miniverse Project Manager - Style & Theme Guide**

-This document serves as a **comprehensive design guide** for Miniverse Dev Task Manager.
+This document serves as a **comprehensive design guide** for Miniverse Project Manager.
 It defines the **UI/UX philosophy, design patterns, and component usage** to ensure consistency across all pages.
-This will allow us to seamlessly continue development, even in a new chat.

 ---

 ## **🎨 Core Design Principles**

-Miniverse Dev Task Manager follows these **key design principles**:
+Miniverse Project Manager follows these **key design principles**:

 ✅ **Minimalist & Developer-Friendly** – Clean UI with minimal distractions.
 ✅ **Dark Mode First** – Designed with a sleek dark theme, but supports light mode.